OffBroadway/flippydrive/source/installation/ethernet.rst

 ===========================
 Connect the GameCube to a display and power on the GameCube.
 If everything works, you should be able to ping the FlippyDrive from a computer. (hostname: ``flippydrive``)

-.. todo:: Add section how to verify
+.. todo:: Add section how to verify installation through the bootloader menu

 .. admonition:: Need help?
     :class: hint